 More math: Say someone makes $40,000 annually and receives a 5% raise, or $2,000 annually.
 Broken out each month, this is $166 (before taxes).
 Using the same numbers above, adding $166 to a monthly payment saves 3.4 years on the life of the loan.

 Put Any Windfall Cash Toward Student Loan Debt

 Receive a bonus at work?
 Large cash gift from a relative?
 Tax refund?
 This money could be put to great use paying off student loan debt.
 And while it may be hard not to spend it on something nice for yourself, make sure you stay within bounds and put the rest to your outstanding balances.

 For example, let’s say you work hard and receive a $2,000 annual bonus at work.
 You resist the temptation to spend this money, and instead make a lump-sum payment toward your student loans.
 Even if you don’t pay anything else toward the loan on a monthly basis, this one-time payment shaves eight months off the debt repayment timeline on a $35,000 student loan at 5% interest.
 Imagine if you did this every time you received unexpected extra cash.

 Consider Refinancing/Consolidation If You Qualify

-Refinancing and debt consolidation may intimidate those who aren’t educated on what these terms mean, but those with money savvy know these can be strong tools to add to your debt pay off tool belt.
+Refinancing and debt consolidation may sound intimidating, but these can be strong tools to add to your debt pay-off plan.

 Consolidation is combining multiple loans into one at a new interest rate.
 Consolidation may nab borrowers a lower monthly payment, or lock in a fixed rate if they’ve been in a variable rate loan, but may net a longer repayment term.
 Consolidation is available for both private and federal student loans.